-In 1973, The Exorcist movie – loosely based on Roland Doe’s exorcism – was released.
-It featured scenes of the demon Pazuzu levitating, growling and spinning the head of the victim.
+In 1973, The Exorcist movie – loosely based on Roland Doe’s true life exorcism – was released.
+It featured scenes of demon Pazuzu growling and spinning the head of the victim.
 Several other movie plots and literature have toured a similar story line.

-For years, the position of the “higher-up” Vatican intellectuals was that Satan and demons were Medieval myths made up to fill the pews.
+Notwithstanding, the position of the “higher-up” Vatican intellectuals was that Satan and demons were no more than Medieval myths made up to fill the pews.
 Joseph Fitzmyer, in his comments on Mark 9:1-29 where Jesus rebuked a demon wrote:

 This was not an obscure book; it had the Vatican’s Imprimi Potest and Nihil Obstat.
 Fitzmyer himself was a member of the Pontifical Biblical Commission, yet he found it convenient to accuse the Lord Jesus of “protological thinking.”
 It tells how really bad the state of affairs is in the Vatican.